Cheapest Shipping for Amazon FBM Sellers

 No, as long as you ship on time and provide valid tracking.
 Labels purchased through I'd Ship That generate real USPS, FedEx, or UPS tracking numbers that Amazon recognizes.
 Ship within your handling time and you'll maintain strong account health metrics.

 Amazon Buy Shipping offers discounted rates, but they're not always the lowest.
-I'd Ship That lets you compare across all major carriers simultaneously.
+I'd Ship That lets you compare across all major carriers at once and shows you the full price before you buy, with every fee shown up front.
 Many FBM sellers find savings of $1-4 per package, especially on lighter items where USPS Ground Advantage beats Amazon's offered rates.

 No. I'd Ship That has no monthly fees, no volume minimums, and no contracts.
+The account is free and you pay per label.
 Whether you ship 5 or 500 FBM orders per month, you pay only for the labels you purchase at discounted rates.

 Ship Amazon FBM Orders for Less